 Now it’s time to learn how to say your name in Arabic.
 In fact, this is pretty easy!

-There are a short and a long form of doing so.
+There is a short and a long form of doing so.
 The long form would be ana ismi (انا اسمي), followed by your name.
 For example, ana ismi Kitty (my name is Kitty).
 This form is used for both men as well as females.

 An even easier way to say your name in Arabic is by leaving out the ana.
 Thus, ismi (اسمي) followed by your name.
-The reason is that the -i (prefix) after ism is a possessive pronoun which indicated that you’re speaking about yourself.
+The reason is that the -i (prefix) after ism is a possessive pronoun which indicates that you’re speaking about yourself.